Koromix/rygel/src/rekkord/README.md

   [D] opt/                                                        (0755) [2023-10-05 17:03:38 +0200]
 ```

-You can recursively list the content with `rekord list <hash> --recurse` flag:
+You can recursively list the content with `rekkord list <hash> --recurse` flag:

 ```
 # <type> <name>                                                   <mode> <date>                      <size>